ryan180322/comp2000-simulation-assignment/worksheet-7.md

 **1.3.** Estimate the percentage of commits you contributed relative to the total in your repository.

-I did a different simulation to my team.
+I did a different simulation from my team because I alread started designing my project before the team fork was available, so I decided to stick with my own design.

 ---